Andreas054/SagaExportFacturi/README.md

 # SagaExportFacturi
-This is made to run on the Raspberry Pi 32 bit version with **BOX86** installed.
+This is made to run on
+- Raspberry Pi 32 bit version with **BOX86** installed;
+- Ubuntu

 [Firebird 2.5.9](https://github.com/FirebirdSQL/firebird/releases/tag/R2_5_9) (*FirebirdSS-2.5.9.27139-0.i686.tar.gz*) is required.